Citizens Leadership Academy

 Communication Dynamics This module explores the techniques for effectively communicating with individuals and groups.

 Asset-Based Community Development: This module explores a framework for neighborhood organizing known as Asset- Based Community Development.
 The ABCD model engages the talents and skills of neighborhood residents and groups to improve their quality of life through civic partnerships.

 Graduation: Date - December 7th, Location: McKimmon Center

 Clara Davis, "Although, the overall concept of the Citizens Leadership Academy program is based on Community Development, I strongly encourage anyone interested in leadership skills to take this course.
 These are skills that you can take back to your workplace, community, neighborhood, even use in your personal life.
 If you are thinking of becoming involved in community service in any way, [then] CLA IS a must!"

-We are now accepting Applications for the Spring 2014 Classes.
-Applications will still be accepted after the session is full and will be placed on the wait list.
-Wait List members receive priority for the next Session.
+We are now accepting Applications for the Spring 2015 Classes.
+Once your application has been submitted you will receive a letter from Community Services staff regarding the status of your application.
 Your application will be considered in the order it is received.
 You may apply online or download an application to submit by mail.